pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 invited us over to practice for our YC interview.
 They used to try and block these spammers by requiring tokens, but ultimately decided fake referrals weren't really hurting them anyways.
-Your numbers look a little higher *and* you have the emails of people who *really* want to use your proudct.
+Your numbers look a little higher *and* you have the emails of people who *really* want to use your product.
 These are lighthouse customers that are die-hard enough to spend time testing shitty beta releases all because they like being on the "cutting edge".
 Yes, I'm one of these people and will occasionally flip shit over new product releases if the use cases are appealing enough.

 ## Let's get to hacking... err - spamming?